renuo/applications-setup-guide/ruby_on_rails/newrelic.md

   ```

 * Add a NewRelic configuration file [`config/newrelic.yml`](../templates/config/newrelic.yml) folder.
+  Adjust the app name for custom setups to something else than `HEROKU_APP_NAME`.

 * Add the new variables to your Heroku environments and `config/application.yml`: